Pioneer18/backend-challenge/README.md

 //TESTING
 Mocha is used to run javascript Unit Testing
 Chai is used for easy assertions
-Sinon is imported for stubs
+Sinon is imported for stubs.
 NOTE: there is a physicianModel.js test file, however the routes have only been informally tested on Postman

 //IMPROVEMENTS
-Testing with Mocha needs to be added for the CRUD Routes, only the built-in MongoDB model validator required is being tested Morgan or Winston logging could be added for more verbose error logging routes could be consolidated with express routes string patterns allowing a single http method endpoint to service multiple operations more advance mongodb querying can be added to achieve strict filtering
+Testing with Mocha needs to be added for the CRUD Routes, only the built-in MongoDB model validator required is being tested.
+Morgan or Winston logging could be added for more verbose error logging. routes could be consolidated with express routes string patterns allowing a single http method endpoint to service multiple operations more advance mongodb querying can be added to achieve strict filtering